ferarche/playd/README.md

-# djtemp
+# Playd
-Basic Django VueJS template
+Playground for code tries